MicrosoftDocs/sandbox/sandbox/snippets/101functions/http-triggers/accessing-querystrings.md

 ## Accessing query string values in Http Triggers

-When making HTTP request, you have the ability of supplying additional parameters via a query string to the request URL which can be retrieved from by the website or web API to alter how the response is returned.
+When making HTTP requests, you have the ability of supplying additional parameters via a query string.
+These parameters can be retrieved to alter how the response is returned.

-The example below appends 2 query string variables along with their associated values :
+The following example appends two query string variables along with their associated values :

    `http://<your-function-url>/api/function-name?page=1&orderby=name`